IbrahimShamma99/IbrahimTechBlog/src/pages/Functional/index.md

 date: "2020-01-05T22:12:03.284Z"
 ---

-##### In many ways, the concepts of functional programming (often abbreviated FP) predate programming itself.
+### <b> <i> In many ways, the concepts of functional programming (often abbreviated FP) predate programming itself.
 This paradigm is strongly based on the lambda-calculus invented by Alonzo Church in the 1930s.
 ## Don’t let all the new buzzwords scare you away.
 It’s a lot easier than it sounds.
 A programming paradigm is a way of thinking when constructing software, other examples of programming paradigms include object-oriented programming and procedural programming.